luispuig/react-snaplist-carousel/README.md

   - New className attached so it is easier to target it through CSS:
     - `<SnapList>` has a `.snaplist`.
     - `<SnapItem>` has a `.snapitem`.
+- Version `4.4.0`.
+Added rtl support to the useScroll hook.
+Thanks to @dmvakh

 ### Version 3